The two things on my mind this morning are healing and rest.

 For me, this final scene made me want to weep for days because it embodied what rest feels like.
 Just that point of finally being able to breathe and trust that you can lay down and be vulnerable in the middle of the day because all that has weighed you down, hunted and crushed you has been exchanged for a lighter load.

 Aren’t we tired of the fighting, the fear mongering, the doom and gloom, the despair and pride, the hypocrisy and the layers of self-righteousness, guilt, shame and fear that saturates our airways and are choking us to death?
 Aren’t we tired of deflecting, distracting and denying the truth that we are our biggest problem?

 Rest doesn’t happen without healing and healing doesn’t happen without truth.
-We don’t even have the want for rest or healing, until we can no longer outrun the fear, the guilt, the shame and the pain that’s been chasing us.
-I do believe it’s at this point where we have been ground to a halt, that we are given a moment of clarity to see that our way, our truths and our lives, as we say “Ain’t working.”
+Unfortunately, we are just like The Sister Brothers and we don’t even have the want for rest or healing until we can no longer outrun the fear, the guilt, the shame and the pain that’s been chasing us.
+I do believe it’s at this point when we have been ground to a halt that we are given a moment of clarity to see that our way, our truths and our lives as we say “Ain’t working.”
 It is clear that what we are doing collectively AIN’T WORKING IF WE ARE IN A PANDEMIC AND WE ARE WORRIED ABOUT THE FALLOUT IF EITHER CANDIDATE WINS.

 Seriously, what do we need to see or experience to realize that “they” are not the problem.
 Surely, it is here we can turn and face the man who is causing all our problems- US.